 pnpm add todomvc-app-css

-Then, import it in the entry file and remove the previously imported style file.
+Then import it in the entry file and delete the previously imported stylesheet.

 import React from 'react'